YAMEROOOO/plover-german-syllatype/README.md

 Add a `-*` (or a `->` if `-*` is already used) in the raw steno of the syllable that is not in steno order (or is the one which uses hidden letters).
 If this creates an issue with another entry, add the `*-` (or a `->` if `*-` is already used) in the raw steno of the syllable that is not in steno order (or is the one which uses hidden letters).
 Note: This Option requires memorization of this disambiguation.

+## List of Conflicting Words

-The conflicting words are listed here (in .dwd):
+The conflicting words are listed in .dwd:

 | Option | Conflicts | |
 | :---: | :---: | :---: |